A. semu tutti devoti tutti?

 Choreography by: Roberto Zappalà

-Adriano Coletta, Maud de la Purification, Alain El Sakhawi, Alberto Gnola, Salvatore Romania, Fernando Roldan Ferrer, Antoine Roux-Briffaud, Massimo Trombetta
+Adriano Coletta, Valeria Zampardi, Alain El Sakhawi, Alberto Gnola, Salvatore Romania, Fernando Roldan Ferrer, Antoine Roux-Briffaud, Massimo Trombetta

 Original music (live): Puccio Castrogiovanni (Lautari), Other music: Dire Straits, Rosario Miraggio, Gustav Mahler, Burt Bacharach, Costumes: Marella Ferrera and Roberto Zappalà, Dramaturgy: Nello Calabrò and Roberto Zappalà, Text: Nello Calabrò, Technical Direction: Sammy Torrisi, General Direction: Maria Inguscio, Musicians: Gionni Allegra, Guitars: Puccio Castrogiovanni, Strings, marranzani (sicilian traditional instruments) and accordion: Salvo Farruggio, Percussion: Peppe Nicotra, Bass, A Coproduction: Teatro Stabile di Catania and Scenario Pubblico/ Compagnia Zappalà Danza Centro di Produzione della Danza in collaboration with Festival MilanOltre, The Company is supported by: MIBAC and Sicilian Region Tourism, Sport and Entertainment department.

-The performance is dedicated to the patron Saint of Catania – deprived of her breasts as a punishment for her refusal to get married with the city Proconsul – and to the huge feast and procession in her honour.
-Adopting an iconographic apparatus, extremely contemporary, the dance piece tackles, with a universal language, current issues such as violence against women, and religious and economic fundamentalism.
+Adopting an iconographic apparatus, extremely contemporary, the performance tackles, with a universal language, current issues such as violence against women, and religious and economic fundamentalism.
+A.semu tutti devoti tutti? is dedicated to the patron Saint of Catania – deprived of her breasts as a punishment for her refusal to get married with the city Proconsul – and to the huge feast and procession in her honour.

 Sicily is depicted in between fascination, mysticism and harsh reality.
 The pure and visceral dance of Roberto Zappalà portraits the ambivalence of the procession of Saint Agatha, between sacred and profane, spirituality and illegality.
 The video of Carmen Consoli’s soft guitar plays and twists the chants of the nuns of St. Clare.
 Live music played by Lautari, an evocative backdrop consisting of 1600 bras stitched and hanged, and seven men carrying the body of the Saint in triumph, are the background to the paradoxical message contained in the title A. Semu tutti devoti tutti?: a lay reflection upon fundamentalisms that obscure society and faith.
 A pop show, “physical and macho in the language, full with stamina, willingly wild, obsessive, and a very energetic dance” (Anna Bandettini) but also lyrical, philosophical, and socially committed.